 Hyperpigmentation/skin discoloration on palms and/or soles

-Although emtricitabine can be administered in fixed-dose combination tablets without regard to food, food requirements vary depending on the other ARVs contained in the combination tablet.
-For Atripla and Complera, refer to efavirenz or rilpivirine special instructions.
+Although emtricitabine can be administered without regard to food, food requirements vary depending on the other ARVs contained in a combination tablet.
+For Atripla (administer without food) and Complera (administer with a meal of at least 400 calories), refer to efavirenz or rilpivirine special instructions.